Posts

 Image

 It looks like a person is reading in the water.
 When you zoom in, you will find that there is no person, no book, no reading, everything is an illusion.
 Just like life, it seems to be the case, but it is not the case at all..
-A few days back a friend had sent the above post.
-Apart from the message it conveyed, one could not help noticing the beautiful art behind it.
-On the face of it, it is just an arrangement of stones, but the art was is in giving the visual effect of a man reading in water.
-It involved finding stones of the right size and shape, chipping and polishing them if necessary and placing them in a particular order to create a meaningful image from a distance.
-Most art is instructive as much as it gives joy, but more often we discuss the artistic merit of a piece of art and rarely the underlying message or meaning it conveys.
-So in today's art class, we will be deriving meaning from this work of art involving stones.
-The accompanying note says everything is an illusion...
+A few days ago, a friend shared this image.
+Beyond the message it carried, what stood out immediately was the artistry behind it.
+At first glance, it is simply an arrangement of stones.
+But from a distance, it reveals the form of a man seated in water, absorbed in reading.
+The art lies not just in the idea, but in its execution—finding stones of the right size and shape, perhaps shaping them further, and placing them with care so that a meaningful image emerges.
+Most art not only gives joy but also invites reflection.
+Yet, more often than not, we remain absorbed in its aesthetic appeal, and pause less to consider the meaning it may be pointing towards.
+Let us, for a moment, dwell on that meaning.
+The accompanying thought suggests that everything is an illusio...

 Image